 - For the whipping cream, remove the bowl and the beaters from the refrigerator.
 Beat the heavy cream until soft peaks form.
 Fold all of the whipped cream into the cake batter.
 Then gently fold the rest of the whipped cream into the batter.

-- Let the cupcakes cool completely for about 1 hour.
-Store the cupcakes in an airtight container.
+- Let the cupcakes cool in the pan for 10 minutes then remove them from the cupcake pan and place them on the cooling rack and cool to room temperate, about 1 hour.
+Store the cupcakes in an airtight container if not frosting them the same day.
 The cupcakes can be stored at room temperature for about 48 hours or frozen up to 2 months.

 - If freezing the cupcakes, wrap each cupcake in plastic wrap.
 Place the cupcakes in a freezer bag or an airtight container and place them in the freezer.
 To unthaw the cupcakes, unwrap the cupcakes and allow them to thaw at room temperature.